masa-finance/masa-bittensor/docs/guides-and-tutorials/running_on_devnet.md

 ### 11. Stake on Validator

-Stake TAO on the `validator` hotkey to finish registration:
+Stake TAO to the `validator`'s hotkey to establish it as a validator:

 ```bash
 make stake-validator